 What Is Vibe Coding and Why It Changes How Software Gets Built

 Vibe coding is the practice of building software by describing intent to AI agents — Claude, Cursor, Codex — and iterating on the output until it ships.
-Instead of writing every line by hand, practitioners focus on architecture, constraints, and review while AI handles implementation.
+Instead of writing every line by hand, engineers focus on architecture, constraints, and review while AI handles implementation.

 This is not autocomplete.
 It is not tab-completion on steroids.
 Vibe coding is a workflow where the human operates as the architect, and the AI operates as the builder.